-Many people on chemotherapy may experience nausea and vomiting.
-Many chemo drugs cause the release of a substance called serotonin and other chemicals.
+Many people on chemotherapy (chemo) may experience nausea and vomiting.
+Many chemo medications cause the release of a substance called serotonin and other chemicals.
 This release can be a signal that activates the "vomiting center" in your brain.

-- Acute: Occurs within minutes to the first few hours after chemotherapy administration
+- Acute: Occurs within minutes to the first few hours after chemo administration

 - Anticipatory: Occurs as a conditioned response, meaning it happens in response to stimulus that has caused nausea or vomiting in the past, such as the sight or smells of the treatment room

-Certain chemotherapy medicines are more likely than others to cause nausea and vomiting.
-Chemo drugs are classified as minimal, low, moderate, or high in terms of the chance they will cause vomiting.
-If the chemotherapy prescribed for you is associated with a moderate to high probability of nausea and vomiting, your doctor will likely recommend appropriate support medicines to control the chemo side effects.
+Certain chemo medicines are more likely than others to cause nausea and vomiting.
+Chemo medications are classified as minimal, low, moderate, or high in terms of the chance they will cause vomiting.
+If the chemo prescribed for you is associated with a moderate to high probability of nausea and vomiting, your doctor will likely recommend appropriate support medicines to control the chemo side effects.
 Discuss your chemo regimen with your doctor and care team.
 Ask what the likelihood is that you will experience nausea and vomiting as a result of your treatment.

 What Can Be Done to Manage Nausea and Vomiting?